For District I director: Katherine L. Lee

-Honors: Henry A. Hill Award for Outstanding Service to the Northeastern Section, 2020; Invited Panelist, 5th Annual Advancing Women’s Leadership Conference, 2020; ACS Fellow, 2017; Invited Speaker, Division of Medicinal Chemistry, First-Time Disclosures, 2016; ChemLuminary Award for Best Industry Event, Northeastern Section, 2015; Department of Defense, Office of Naval Research, Predoctoral Fellowship, 1991–94.
+Honors: ACS Fellow, 2017; Invited Speaker, ACS MEDI First-Time Disclosures, 2016; Invited Speaker, Pfizer Research Grand Rounds (Pfizer internal recognition), 2016; ACS ChemLuminary Award for Best Industry Event, for NESACS Process Chemistry Symposium, 2015; Wyeth Research & Development Team of the Year Award, for cPLA2α Project Team (Wyeth internal recognition), 2001; Department of Defense, Office of Naval Research Predoctoral Fellowship, 1991–94.

-Professional positions (for the past 10 years): Pfizer, Scientific Planning and Operations, Inflammation and Immunology Research Unit, Executive Director, 2022–present, Senior Director, 2019–22; Pfizer, Inflammation and Immunology Medicinal Chemistry, Research Fellow, 2018–19, Associate Research Fellow, 2011–18.

-Member: Member of ACS since 1992.
-ACS Divisions: Medicinal Chemistry, Organic Chemistry, Professional Relations.
+Member: Member of ACS since 1992; ACS divisions: Medicinal Chemistry, Organic Chemistry.

-Related activities: ACS Career Consultant; Empowering Women in Organic Chemistry, Boston Chapter, New England Women in Science Executives, Member; Healthcare Businesswomen’s Association, Mentor, 2009–10; published 16 peer-reviewed journal articles; 18 patents or published patent applications.
+Related activities: Healthcare Businesswomen’s Association, mentor, 2009–10; published 14 peer-reviewed journal articles; holds 15 patents or published patent applications.

 Lee’s statement

-I am honored to be a candidate for re- election for District I director and share my vision for the American Chemical Society.
+I am honored to be a candidate for District I director and have the opportunity to share my vision for addressing the issues facing ACS.

 Clearly communicate the value of ACS.
-Perhaps you joined ACS as I did, as a graduate student, and enjoyed receiving discounts for journal subscriptions and books, reading C&EN, and attending ACS meetings.
-As the parent of a recent college graduate, I am keenly aware of the challenges of capturing the attention of the next generation of scientists.
-Why should one be an engaged member of ACS, our technical divisions and local sections?
-As an active volunteer and past-chair of my local section, the past-chair of the ACS Division of Organic Chemistry, and the current District I director, I believe it is imperative that we concisely communicate through our web presence, outreach, and social media the benefits of engaging with ACS.
+Perhaps you joined ACS as I did, as a graduate student, and benefited from receiving discounts for journal subscriptions and books, reading C&EN each week, and attending ACS national meetings.
+Today, why should one maintain membership in ACS, and further, in ACS technical divisions and local sections?
+Indeed, we are grappling with the issue of declining membership in the Division of Organic Chemistry (DOC), for which I have served for several years as a member-at-large and in 2018 as the chair.
+I believe that the solution is generally not to do more but to better communicate, through our web presence and various forms of outreach, including social media, what we offer to ACS members as exclusive benefits.
+For example, we piloted a one-page DOC “brag sheet” and are continually working to better engage current and future DOC members.
+Let’s seize the opportunity to personalize ACS communications with members to better align information being shared with members’ interests.

-Advance diversity, equity, inclusion, and respect (DEIR).
-We have an opportunity to “walk the talk” on DEIR.
-I shared specific ideas in a Comment, Creating a culture of inclusion, in the April 23, 2022 issue of C&EN and in an oral presentation honoring Henry A. Hill at the 2023 Northeast Regional Meeting in Boston.
-From 2022–23, I served on the Board Working Group on Structure and Representation, which led the effort to bring international representation to the ACS Board.
-I am proud that the petition we brought forward was ratified by ACS members in the 2023 fall election.

-In closing, I thank you for your consideration for my re-election for District I director.
-With your support, I will continue to serve effectively in the role of ACS District I director, applying my experience in the ACS as a local section and technical division leader, as a leader in the pharmaceutical industry, and as a person who fosters clear communication and team engagement in her endeavors.
+In closing, thank you for your consideration for the role of District I director.
+With your vote, I would bring fresh eyes to the role and experience in ACS as a local section and technical division leader, as a chemistry and project team leader in the pharmaceutical industry, and as a person who fosters clear communication and team engagement in her endeavors.
+Visit my website: katherineleedistrictone.blogspot.com.

 Join the conversation